frederic-perez/AmE-dictionary/data/idioms.md

 __a badge of honor__
 __a balancing act__ A situation in which one must accomplish a number of tasks at the same time. _Mary quickly discovered that working full-time while going to school was going to be quite the balancing act._
 __a bird’s eye view__
-__a bit beyond (one’s) ken__ :dart: Advanced beyond one’s ability to understand or make sense of the subject matter or task at hand. _The stuff they’re teaching in this advanced math class is a bit beyond my ken._
+__a bit beyond (one’s) ken__ :two::dart: Advanced beyond one’s ability to understand or make sense of the subject matter or task at hand. _The stuff they’re teaching in this advanced math class is a bit beyond my ken._
 __a bit dicey__ :two: Carrying a certain degree of risk or danger; uncertain of a favorable outcome. _This street looks a bit dicey—I think we should walk another way home._
 __a bit obtuse__ Coming across as dull, thick-witted, or stupid; unable to grasp or understand a situation or concept. _I feel like I’m a bit too obtuse to understand what these people are talking about._
 __a bit of a stretch__ :two: A mild exaggeration beyond the truth or what is likely the case. _I’m not too fond of taxes either, but it’s a bit of a stretch to claim they are the cause of all our problems._